About

 Work in Collections

-My work is held in over 20 major public collections across the UK and internationally, including the V&A Museum, The Whitworth and Denver Museum of Art.
+My work is held in many major public and private collections across the UK and internationally, including the V&A Museum, The Whitworth and Denver Museum of Art.

 Workshops